wonjae-lee-2/bookmark/coding-tips.md

    - "ESLint" from Microsoft
    - "Visual Studio IntelliCode" from Microsoft

+2. Connect to the virtual machine and install the extensions.

-2. Open the VS Code settings file.
+3. Open the VS Code settings file.

    ```Shell
    nano ~/.vscode-server/data/Machine/settings.json
    ```

-3. Add the following settings.
+4. Add the following settings.

    ```JSON
    {